 NOTE – The age-based efficiencies in the above table have been interpolated from RESNET standards and current baseline figures utilized in NJ C&I Energy Efficiency Rebate programs.
 With no equivalent resource available specific to small commercial equipment, these combined resources reflect the closest approximation to typical efficiencies of mechanical equipment present in Direct Install project facilities.
 The Direct Install program is targeted towards small commercial customers.
 As such, eligible equipment must not exceed a maximum capacity determined to be commonplace in the small C&I sector.
 In most cases, these capacity ranges correlate well with equipment certified by AHRI under the designation “Residential”.

-Small Commercial Boilers
+Small Commercial Boilers [Inactive 2017, Not Reviewed]

 This section will apply only for boilers that are closed loop and for space heating.